Token Ring in 2021

 You could also choose to build the network using N connectors in line, similar to what 10BASE2 looked like later.
 The basic signaling of 10BASE2 and 10BASE5 appear to be identical, the difference is primarily in the connection method.

 10BASE2 simply swapped the fat RG-8X cable for a thinner RG-58 or 59 type coax, which was patched into with BNC T-adapters.
 This variant was known as Thinnet, or sometimes Cheapernet.
-From a modern perspective both 10BASE2 and 10BASE5 were awful so it's hard to see where the 10BASE5 elitism came from.
+From a modern perspective both 10BASE2 and 10BASE5 were trash for idiots so it's hard to see where the 10BASE5 elitism came from – maybe the lack of convenience was seen as a noble burden?

 For a look at what a network like that would have looked like, see this project: Building A 10BASE5 “Thick Ethernet” Network.